-In the last few months Google has slowly rolled out a few new features for Google My Business account owners.
+In the last few months, Google has slowly rolled out a few new features for Google Business Profile account owners.
 The Googs didn’t release a ton of information on how these new features are going to be used, but since it’s Google, you’ll want to stake your claim to the new features.

 You can now select a short name and URL for your business.
 But you’ve got to act fast.
 Since Google is still in the process of rolling out this new feature, some businesses aren’t caught up with the changes.
 As word gets around, your short name availability may become extremely limited.

 A short name is a shortened URL relating to your Google Business Profile listing.
 They take two forms: g.page/shortname and @shortname.
 The key is using SEO keywords related to your business instead of using your business name.

 This allows your short name to pop up in a local search and lead directly to your business profile.
 For example, a local ice cream shop can claim a short name like @CityNameIceCream so the business will appear in any search for ice cream in your city.
 Google soon plans to integrate @shortname with Google Maps to bring up business profiles as well.

 Your short name will allow you to do more with your local Google listing and on Google Maps.
 It makes it easy to give customers a way to find your Google Business Profile.
 It is also a great promotional and branding tool.
 You can use the link anywhere from business cards and ads to social media and location pages.

 Claiming your Google Business Profile short name immediately will give you the best chance at getting the URL you want-one that relates most to your business.
 You risk losing the best possible short name that packs the most SEO punch by not acting fast.
 You also risk losing your short name to a competitor or someone posing as your business.

 Google Business Profile short names were introduced in April and are still being rolled out.
 So, the sooner you claim yours, the better.
 You must reserve your short name before someone else does.